UTA Program for Math Majors

 - Writing a report at the conclusion of this experience suitable for publication on the Department of Mathematics web-page

-Credit or pay
+Credit and pay